Pure 100% Ceremonial Cacao

 How Does Cacao Affect Mood?

-Many ceremonial cacao lovers report a notable impact on their mood.
-There is substantial science that explains why ceremonial cacao is so beneficial.
-Pure cacao contains beneficial neurotransmitters and neuro-modulators already present in our brain.
+That's because cacao is full of beneficial neurotransmitters and neuro-modulators.
 It also contains reuptake inhibitors that block the pathways that our bodies normally use to break down and recycle these beneficial mood altering molecules, so the good mood lasts for longer.
-In the long term, regularly working with ceremonial cacao can have therapeutic health benefits, including creating new neural pathways that change our daily experience to include more joy, love, and connection.

 Some of the top mood altering molecules in cacao include: